alijah1696/CS-40-HW1/README.md

   The restoration program should process even large images efficiently under 20 seconds Hanson’s data structures are available and must be used when appropriate(except for arrays)

+Hanson's data abstractions used and their purposes:
+1) Sequences
+   Purposes: -> they can store data sequentially
+             -> they can resize dynamically
+2) Atoms
+   Purpose: -> they allow for atom equality, which is essential for comparing the injected sequences

+File Descriptions:
+-> main.c: checks the type of input received and passes it on to the restoration function -> readaline.c and its header file: reads a corrupted line of text at a time.
+A line can contain any ASCII characters (including NULL) and is guaranteed to end with "\n"
+-> functions.c and its header file: represent helper functions for the restoration function -> restoration.c and its header file: the file responsible for the restoration process from a corrupted plain file to a p5 pgm file

 Architecture:
 For readaline, we will be using a pointer to char called buffer to store the characters.
 Buffer stops receiving input when finding the endline character.